 Let us consider your options now:

-4) In case of visa rejection, it might make a negative impact on your future visa applications.
+- In the case of visa rejection, it might make a negative impact on your future visa applications.

-I feel that when we look back in time, we might feel that waiting for 6 months for PLAB 1 was not a bad idea at all, specially if we pass MRCP 1 during this time.
+I feel that when we look back in time, we might feel that waiting a few months for PLAB 1 was not a bad idea at all, specially if we pass MRCP 1 during this time.
 However, this is only what I think.
-At the end of the day, you should do what YOU feel is best for you.
+At the end of the day, you should do what you feel is best for you.
 All the best!